NagabhushanSN95/SimpleNeRF/src/database_utils/README.md

    cd ..
    ```

-3. train/test configs are already provided in the github repository.
+3. train/test configs are already provided in the repository.
 In case you want to create them again:
    ```shell
    cd train_test_creators/
    python TrainTestCreator01_UniformSparseSampling.py